python-gitlab/python-gitlab/docs/cli.rst

    $ gitlab project get --id 2

-Get a specific user by id or by username:
+Get a specific user by id:

 .. code-block:: console

    $ gitlab user get --id 3
-   $ gitlab user get-by-username --query jdoe

 Get a list of snippets for this project: